Michel Temer: Acting president

 In the early hours of 12 May 2016, the Federal Senate voted to accept Rousseff's impeachment.
 Per the Brazilian Constitution, Rousseff's powers were suspended and Temer became acting president.
 Temer was to serve as acting president for up to 180 days while the Senate decided whether to convict Rousseff and remove her from office, which would make Temer president for the remainder of her term, or to acquit her of crimes of responsibility charges and restore her presidential powers.
 Temer was awaiting a decision from the Supreme Federal Court to start an impeachment process against him.

 On his first day as acting president, Vice President Temer appointed a new cabinet, reducing the number of ministries from 32 to 23.
 Women's rights and Afro-Brazilian rights activists criticized the fact that all of the appointed ministers were white men, for the first time since 1979.

 On 2 June 2016, Temer received an eight-year ban from running for office after being convicted of violating election laws.
 This effectively ended any chance of Temer running for a full term as president in the 2018 election.
 It can be argued that he was already ineligible to run in 2018 in any event.
 Under the Constitution, the vice president becomes acting president whenever the president travels abroad.
 Due to the manner in which the Constitution's provisions on term limits are worded, whenever a vice president serves as acting president for any reason, it counts toward the limit of two consecutive terms.

+On 30 June 2016, Temer sanctioned law 13303, which became known as Lei das Estatais ("State-owned enterprises law"), which sought to improve governance and control of Brazilian SOEs after the crisis of the Rousseff government, which saw Petrobras lose almost 90% of its market cap.
+Under the new law, a series of measures were introduced to improve the transparency of SOEs as well as appointed council members and directors being required to have professional experience in the SOE's field.

 As acting president, he opened the Summer Olympics held in Rio de Janeiro on 5 August 2016 at the Maracanã Stadium.